-Use the rotary switch to switch off heater (position f).
-The green LED (b) goes off.
+Switch off heater at control panel using rotary switch (position o).
+The green LED (k) goes off.

-If the green LED (b) blinks after switching off, then the unit's after-running is active in order to reduce the unit's temperature.
-This will end after a few minutes and the green LED (b) will go off.
+If the green LED (k) blinks after switching off, then the unit's after-running is active in order to reduce the unit's temperature.
+This will end after a few minutes and the green LED (k) will go off.

-⚠ WARNING: Always drain water contents if there is a risk of frost!

-If the appliance is not to be used for a prolonged period, close the quick-acting valve in the gas supply line and turn off the gas cylinder.
+Always drain water contents if there is a risk of frost!
+If the appliance is not to be used for a prolonged period, close the gas shut off valve at the manifold.